-This summer, we look forward to welcome Martyn Cross to the Roberts Institute of Art Residency in Scotland.
+In summer 2025, we invited Martyn Cross to the Roberts Institute of Art Residency in Scotland.

 Martyn Cross